usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Secure Storage

+- Ability for the IOT device to support encryption of data at rest.
+  - Ability for the IOT device to cryptographically store passwords at rest, as well as other authentication data.
+  - Ability for the IOT device to support data encryption and signing to prevent data from being altered in device storage at rest.
 - The IoT device can protect the data it stores from unauthorized access and modification. (_alternate wording:_ Ability to secure data stored within the IOT device.)

 	_Requires some or all of the following depending on implementation:_